RequestPrivacy/rootlessDocker/README.md

 But the important part: this doesn't apply to the host!
 For the host each and every user in the container, even its `root` user, is just `rootlessdockeruser` or one of its subusers, with all of the limitations applied to `rootlessdockeruser`.

-A more technical walkthrough can be found in [Overview of Rootless Podman: Part 1 - Understanding Root Inside and Outside a Container]([Overview of Rootless Podman: Part 1 - Understanding Root Inside and Outside a Container - YouTube](https://www.youtube.com/watch?v=ZgXpWKgQclc)[Overview of Rootless Podman: Part 1 - Understanding Root Inside and Outside a Container - YouTube](https://www.youtube.com/watch?v=ZgXpWKgQclc)) and [Overview of Rootless Podman: Part 2 - How User Namespaces Work in Rootless Containers]([Overview of Rootless Podman: Part 2 - How User Namespaces Work in Rootless Containers - YouTube](https://www.youtube.com/watch?v=Ac2boGEz2ww)).
+A more technical walkthrough can be found in [Overview of Rootless Podman: Part 1 - Understanding Root Inside and Outside a Container - YouTube](https://www.youtube.com/watch?v=ZgXpWKgQclc) and [Overview of Rootless Podman: Part 2 - How User Namespaces Work in Rootless Containers - YouTube](https://www.youtube.com/watch?v=Ac2boGEz2ww).
 Although it's for Podman it works the same for docker.
 Go watch the videos!

 #### Working with rootless mode